Solo Travel in Antarctica

 Antarctica Cruise From South America

 The only way to see this continent is on a cruise and if you can survive the seas you will be one of the lucky ones to have visited this breathtaking place.
-Drake Passage is known as one of the world’s roughest seas so take plenty of sea sickness tablets if you suffer from travel sickness.
+Drake Passage is the Antarctica crossing and is known as one of the world’s roughest seas so take plenty of sea sickness tablets if you suffer from travel sickness.

 You need to allow more than one week for a cruise, but if you have longer to spare you can always combine your trip with the South Shetland Islands or the Falkland Islands; a British archipelago in the South Atlantic Ocean.